The 1199 Campers (Anne Shore Camp Program)

 Farm & Wilderness has had a long standing, mutually beneficial relationship with 1199.
 Each summer we welcome approximately 30 of these 1199 campers from the greater New York area.

-Please watch a video with our camper’s reflections here:
+Watch the video with our camper’s reflections.

 As the only national organization of Friends schools, the Friends Council on Education is in a unique position to assist schools and their teachers, students, and families by providing publications and programs to support the implementation of Friends values in the classroom and in the life of the school community.